the-h-team/Labyrinth/README.md

 + Time and string utilities for color translation & more (Random unique/custom ID's, Sorted maps)
 + Custom object Persistent Data Container using Base64 serialization
 + Easy access to said serialization above using object constructors for string/object conversion.
-& More!
++ Easy common library access to amazing plugins like (Vault & PlaceholderAPI) & More!